Cheryll Tickle: Career and research

-Tickle also worked with Gail Martin and Lee Niswander in 1994 to find that fibroblast growth factors (FGF) are what is used by the apical ectodermal ridge for signaling.
-They also discovered that bone morphogenetic proteins (BMP) were involved in the polarizing region signaling.
+Tickle also worked with Gail Martin and Lee Niswander in 1994 to find that fibroblast growth factors (FGF) are what is used by the apical ectodermal ridge for signalling.
+They also discovered that bone morphogenetic proteins (BMP) were involved in the polarizing region signalling.
 To test this, Tickle utilized the bead technology introduced by Bruce Alberts by using particular beads to apply various chemicals to developing limbs.
 When the ACR was removed and FGF soaked beads were substituted within a chick wing bud, it was found to be able to promote proper chicken wing development.
 This was a significant finding that led to further discovery of this concept within mice by Gail Martin on a more complex scale.
 A student in Tickle’s lab found that the placement of a bead soaked with FGF for only a few hours could induce the development of a new limb where one would not naturally form.
 It was concluded that FGF signaling must be turned off following the completion of limb development or else the organism risks additional digit formation and other abnormalities taking place.

 Awards and honours

 Tickle was elected a Fellow of the Royal Society (FRS) in 1998, a Fellow of the Royal Society of Edinburgh (FRSE) in 2000, a Fellow of the Academy of Medical Sciences (FMedSci) in 2001, and a member of the European Molecular Biology Organisation in 2001.
+In 1998 she was the inaugural winner of the Waddington Medal from the British Society for Developmental Biology, awarded for major contributions to developmental biology in the United Kingdom.
 In 2004 the University of St. Andrews awarded her an honorary doctorate.
 In 2005 she was named a Commander of The Most Excellent Order of the British Empire (CBE).
 She also serves as a governor of the Caledonian Research Foundation.
 Her nomination for the Royal Society reads:

 Distinguished for her contribution to developmental biology.
 She demonstrated a quantitative relationship between the signal from the polarizing region in the embryo limb and the pattern digits, and that a similar signal was present in mammals.
 She discovered that local application of retinoic acid can mimic the signal from the polarizing region.
 Both these signals were shown to control homeobox gene expression.
 She has now shown that the signal from the apical ridge which is essential for limb development is a fibroblast growth factor.
 Her work is characterized by outstanding experimental skill, design and interpretation.